rj45/starjay/docs/cpu_isa_manual.md

 14. `kpmask` (Kernel Program Address Mask): Bits of kernel-mode program addresses forced to zero
 15. `kpset` (Kernel Program Address Set Bits): Bits of kernel-mode program addresses forced to one

-Note: Undefined CSRs read as zero, and writes to them are ignored.
-Attempts to read any CSR in user mode other than `depth` return zero, and writes to all CSRs (including depth) are ignored.
+Note: Undefined or reserved CSRs raise an illegal instruction exception.
+Attempts to read any CSR in user mode other than `depth` raise an illegal instruction exception.
+Attempts to write any CSR in user mode raise an illegal instruction exception.

 ### 2.2.
 Boot Value of Registers